-The annual Chairman's Report to the customers within the Water Authority's service area is also included in this document.
+The annual Chairman's Report to the customers within the Water Authority's service area is also included in this document and can be found on page 7.

 We encourage you to review the enclosed test results and other important information included in this report.
-Additional copies of this report, as well as a supplemental package of complete water quality data of both treated and untreated water for each well placed in service during 2008, are available at our business office located at 58 South Tyson Avenue, Floral Park, New York, 11001.
+Additional copies of this report, as well as a supplemental package of complete water quality data of both treated and untreated water for each well placed in service during 2009, are available at our business office located at 58 South Tyson Avenue, Floral Park, New York, 11001.
 This year's Annual Water Quality Report, as well as several previous years' reports and other useful information, can be found on our web site at www.wawnc.org.

-Our employees look forward to serving you in 2009 and beyond.
+Our employees look forward to serving you in 2010 and beyond.
 You can be confident that the water delivered to your home meets all Federal, State and Nassau County standards for quality and safety.